Kansas Dog Breeder Licensing Requirements

 Quick Summary

-Kansas requires dog breeders to be licensed under the Kansas Pet Animal Act if they produce three or more litters per year.
-There are three license tiers: hobby breeder, animal breeder, and retail breeder.
-The Kansas Department of Agriculture oversees inspections and enforcement.
+Kansas requires dog breeders to be licensed under the Kansas Pet Animal Act if they produce three or more litters per year or maintain 30 or more dogs for sale.
+The Kansas Department of Agriculture's Division of Animal Health oversees the Animal Facilities Inspection (AFI) Program, which includes three license tiers: hobby breeder, animal breeder, and retail breeder.
+All licensed breeders are subject to routine inspections to ensure compliance with animal welfare standards.

 Regulatory Agency: Kansas Department of Agriculture, Division of Animal Health